imchillin/Anamnesis/README.md

 ## Getting Started

 ### Prerequisites
 - .NET 5.0 Desktop Runtime [x64](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-5.0.5-windows-x64-installer) installed on your computer.
+Anamnesis will only work with 64-bit versions of Windows.
+Support will not be added for x86/32-bit versions of Windows.
 - Windows 10 (there are no plans to add support for older versions of Windows that [Microsoft is not in turn supporting](https://www.microsoft.com/en-au/windows/windows-7-end-of-life-support-information), or other operating systems).

 ### Installation